 My name is Phillip A. Novotny.
-I am 38 and about to enter my first year of Theological studies at Kenrick-Glennon Seminary in St. Louis, MO.
-These last 3 years, spent at Conception Seminary College, have been a time of great fraternity, great change (as I was a carpenter for almost 15 years prior to entering), and great challenge.
+I am 39 and entering my second year of Theological studies at Kenrick-Glennon Seminary in St. Louis, MO.
+After spending 3 years at Conception Seminary College and one year at KGS, being challenged, and growing in fraternity, holiness, and my desire for the Call to Holy Orders, I am looking forward to this next year at KGS.
+It has been a Grace-filled time of my life, quite different form the hears before as I was a carpenter for almost 15 years prior to entering seminary.

 I am the youngest of five born of Joseph & Maureen Novotny.
 I grew up at Mary Our Queen parish in Omaha, NE.
 There I attended school, joined BSA Troop 448, and attended the high school youth group for all four years.
 I was told numerous times by many of my friends that I would make a great Priest.
 A few adults asked me if I had given thought to the Priesthood.
 I was considering it.
 The idea and some desire for it has always been there since I could remember.
 I discerned this very prayerfully in high school and a few times while I was in college and honestly did not feel called to the seminary at that time.
 I did not realize that so long as one is not living out vocational fulfillment, one must continue to pray for that vocational fulfillment.